harrywang/fullstack-intro/README.md

 # About
-This repo contains my course materials for Introduction to Web Application Development taught at the University of Delaware.
+This repo contains my course materials for Introduction to Web Application Development taught at the University of Delaware in Fall 2017.

 Key topics (all very basics):